ga-dc/outcomes/roadmap/week04/readme.md

 ### Updating your LinkedIn
 First of all, turn off notifications when you are making lots of edits (Click your headshot > Settings + Privacy > Privacy tab > "Sharing Profile Edits" half way down the page)

-Make sure your contact information is listed
+Make sure your contact information is listed (Click on your headshot > scroll down halfway down the page on the righthand side "Contact and Personal Info"

 Update your tagline (under your name)
 - Examples: Web Developer, Frontend Developer, Web Development Student at GA, User Experience Designer, Data Scientist.
 Even if you don't feel like it's true, put it up there!